hacl-star/hacl-star/doc/reference/EverCryptHash.rst

 Clients may jump to state 2 at any point before state 6.

-This API does not allow feeding more data into the hash function after ``update_last`` has been called, the client must proceed with ``finish`` or erase the state with ``init``.
+As evidenced by the state machine, this API requires clients to buffer data and chunk it along the block size ("block-based").
+Furthermore, this API does not allow feeding more data into the hash function after ``update_last`` has been called: the client must either proceed with ``finish`` or reset the state with ``init``.

 .. warning::

   This API is error-prone and is not recommended for unverified clients.
-We advise clients use the incremental API described below.
+We advise clients use the streaming API described below.

-Incremental API
+Streaming API
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^

-The incremental hash API wraps the non-incremental API with an internal buffer (at the expense of an extra indirection) and relieves the client from having to perform modulo computations and block-size management.
-Furthermore, the incremental API allows extracting intermediary hashes without invalidating the state, meaning clients can keep feeding data into the hash function (at the expense of a state copy).
+The streaming hash API wraps the block-based API with an internal buffer (at the expense of an extra indirection) and relieves the client from having to perform modulo computations and block-size management.
+Furthermore, the block-based API allows extracting intermediary hashes without invalidating the state, meaning clients can compute a hash, then later feed more data into the hash function (at the expense of a state copy).

 Clients can allocate state via ``create_in``.
 This is a non-faillible function and as such does not return an error code.
 This is possible because i) we always